The best houses created by architects for themselves

 Idiosyncratic pioneer of modern architecture Oscar Niemeyer was envied by many for his self-designed home Casa das Conoas (1951), with its distinctive curvature, dreamy swimming pool and surrounding forests.
 Niemeyer used "tropical eroticism" as his construction language for the building, noting: "I deliberately disregarded the right angle and rationalist architecture designed with ruler and square to boldly enter the world of curves and straight lines offered by reinforced concrete.
 This deliberate protest arose from the environment in which I lived, with its white beaches, its huge mountains, its old baroque churches, and the beautiful suntanned women."

-Built in 1959 as a birthday present for his wife Yvonne, this "cabanon" is the only building that revered architect Le Corbusier designed for his own inhabitance.
+Built in 1951 as a birthday present for his wife Yvonne, this "cabanon" is the only building that revered architect Le Corbusier designed for his own inhabitance.
 A tiny, one-room cabin with built-in wooden furniture, it was inspired by monks' cells – the most basic of rooms designed solely for praying, eating and sleeping.
-Despite this, Corbusier referred to his house as "a chateau...extravagant in comfort and gentleness," and spent every August for 18 years at the seaside retreat.
+Despite this, Corbusier referred to his house as "a chateau...extravagant in comfort and gentleness," and spent every August for the rest of his life at the seaside retreat.

 9) Frank Gehry's Gehry Residence, Santa Monica (1977-1978)